JoelD7/leetcode/arrays/valid-sudoku/README.md

 # Solution
 Iterate over the array keeping track of the digits on each row(`rowMap`), column(`colMap`) and 3x3 grid(`tbtMap`).
-On each iteration ask whether the digit exists on each map.
+On each iteration ask whether the digit exist on each map.

 The `tbtMap` includes all the grids or cuadrants of the board.
-Each cuadrant is identified by the coordinates of the it's top left corner digit.
+Each cuadrant is identified by the coordinates of the it's top left corner digit; that's the key of the `tbtMap`, and the value is a map that tracks the items on that cuadrant.
 The function `getCuadrant` gets those  coordinates using the current row and column.